-EPBC C ONDITION ER EPBC CONDITION COMPLIANCE STATUS EXPLANATION 6 a publish each compliance report on the website within 60 business days following the relevant 12 month period; Not Applicable At the time of writing this compliance report, the first for N2NS P1, this condition was not yet triggered.
-Following its completion, this compliance report will be published on the Inland Rail N2NS website within 60 business days from 10 April 2022.
-6 b notify the Department by email that a compliance report has been published on the website and provide the weblink for the compliance report within five business days of the date of publication; Not Applicable At the time of writing this compliance report, the first for N2NS P1, this condition was not yet triggered.
-Following its completion and upload to the project website, ARTC will notify the Department by email within 5 business days.
-6 С keep all compliance reports publicly available on the website until this approval expires; Not Applicable At the time of writing this compliance report, the first for N2NS P1, this condition was not yet triggered.
+EPBC C ONDITION ER EPBC CONDITION COMPLIANCE STATUS EXPLANATION 6 a publish each compliance report on the website within 60 business days following the relevant 12-month period; Compliant The first report for N2NS P1 was published on the ARTC Inland Rail project website on 3 June 2022.
+Following its completion, this second compliance report will be published on the Inland Rail N2NS website within 60 business days from 10 April 2023.
+6 b notify the Department by email that a compliance report has been published on the website and provide the weblink for the compliance report within five business days of the date of publication; Compliant Notification to the Department that the first compliance report had been published on the ARTC Inland Rail project website was submitted on 09 June 2022 (ARTC Ref. # 6-0000-260-EEC-00-LT-0180).
+Following the completion and upload to the project website of this second report, ARTC will notify the Department by email within 5 business days.
+6 С keep all compliance reports publicly available on the website until this approval expires; Compliant The first compliance report is available on the ARTC Inland Rail N2NS project website.
 6 d exclude or redact sensitive ecological data from compliance reports published on the website; and Not Applicable No information has been redacted from this report.
 6 е where any sensitive ecological data has been excluded from the version published, submit the full compliance report to the Department within 5 business days of publication.
 Not Applicable No information has been redacted from this report.
 7 Reporting Non-Compliance: The approval holder must notify the Department in writing of any: incident; non- compliance with the conditions of this approval; or non-compliance with the commitments made in any element of the Construction Environmental Management Plan (required under Part C, Schedule 2 of the State Infrastructure approval) referred to in condition 1.
 The notification must be given as soon as practicable, and no later than two business days after becoming aware of the incident or noncompliance.
-The notification must specify: Not Applicable / Compliant One potential non-compliance has been reported to DAWE regarding vegetation clearing without a fauna spotter/catcher.
-The potential non-compliance occurred over a small time window and a minor area was affected.
-No fauna were identified in affected vegetation.
-ARTC does not believe that this constituted a non-compliance (and so has marked this condition's status as "not applicable") but reported out of abundant caution.
-Thirty-five potential incident reports 7 а Any condition which is or may be in breach; have been submitted to DAWE and were related to Five-clawed Worm- 7 b A short description of the incident and/or non-compliance; and skink interactions which occurred during the reporting period.
+The notification must specify: Compliant One potential non-compliance has been reported to DCCEEW regarding vegetation clearing without a fauna spotter/catcher present.
+No fauna were identified in the affected vegetation.
+Thirteen potential incident reports have been submitted to DCCEEW: Ten of these were related to Five-clawed Worm-skink interactions; Two in relation to disturbance of potential threatened flora species habitat; and One in relation to the Five-clawed Worm Skink mitigation measures not being fully implemented in 7 а Any condition which is or may be in breach; accordance with the approved Biodiversity Management Sub- 7 b A short description of the incident and/or non-compliance; and plan.